johntawfik/sys-proj-two/README.md

 Dictionary Management

 A dictionary file, sorted lexicographically with case sensitivity, serves as the reference for correct spelling.
-The program uses an efficient data structure (e.g., binary search trees, hash tables, or tries) for storing the dictionary and facilitating rapid lookups.
+The program uses an array for storing the dictionary and facilitating rapid lookups using binary search.

-Dictionary Structure: The dictionary is loaded into a suitable data structure that supports fast searches, considering ASCII case sensitivity.
+Dictionary Structure: The dictionary is loaded into an array that we sort based upon ASCII values to facilitate fast searches in O(log(n)) time, considering ASCII case sensitivity and aspects such as hyphenation.
 This setup is crucial for handling large dictionaries efficiently.

 #### Text File Processing